jags14385/Type-on-Strap/_posts/2019-03-16-pay-valuation.md

 have helped me navigate this labyrith.

 Most of the articles I have read, have been predominantly of US based companies.
-This helped me understand expectations and also confused me , because the pay structures and offerings in US are differentcompared to other countries such as India & Australia, among others.
+This helped me understand expectations and also confused me , because the pay structures and offerings in US are different compared to other countries such as India & Australia, among others.

 Additionally, I used some sort of average statistics to decide if I am the norm or the outlier in a given trend / behavior pattern observed in the industry.

 Sources used for these calculations are :
 - StackOverFlow Developer Survey
-- Salary Distribution (incld perks + work life balance), among peers across different tech companies in the same discipline
+- Salary Distribution (including perks provided at a workplace + work life balance), among peers across different tech companies in the same discipline
 - Inputs from Recruiters around what jobs are out there and pay structures + perks for those aforesaid jobs.

 Assumptions taken while making these analysis :